reimagined/resolve/docs/advanced-techniques.md

 ## Splitting Code Into Chunks

-ReSolve uses [webpack](https://webpack.js.org/) to transpile and bundle the application code so it can be run by client browsers, the server and serverless platforms.
+ReSolve uses [webpack](https://webpack.js.org/) to transpile and bundle the application code so it can run on client browsers, the server and serverless platforms.

 ReSolve takes advantage of webpack's code splitting functionality to split the bundles into chunks.
-Depending on its purpose, every chunk can be server-only (for business logic), browser-only (for UI and client logic) or isomorphic (for view-models on the server side and Redux reducers on the client).
+A chunk can be server-only (for business logic), browser-only (for UI and client logic) or isomorphic (for view models on the server side and Redux reducers on the client).

-Building a reSolve application produces the following chunks:
+When you build a reSolve application, the following chunks are generated:

 - Command processor code - aggregate command handlers and projections (server only)
 - View model projection (isomorphic)